The National Geospatial-Intelligence Agency’s (NGA) Commercial Joint Mapping Toolkit

-The CJMTK program constitutes a government and industry collaboration providing
+The CJMTK Program constitutes a government and industry collaboration providing

 full lifecycle management to mission application developers.
-Our team continues to evolve, develop, support,
+Our team continues to

-The foundation of the CJMTK offering is the Esri ArcGIS suite of commercial software developer
+The foundation of the CJMTK offering is Esri’s ArcGIS suite of commercial software

 This acquisition replaces all of the existing Joint Mapping Tool Kit (JMTK) functions

 with Commercial-off-the-Shelf (COTS) components and provides additional capabilities.

 JMTK was a suite of government-developed software applications that were consolidated

 in 1994 to provide a standardized geospatial visualization capability to the DoD